-After you have completed the forms and have signed and notarized them, make 2 complete copies of everything you have completed (one copy is for your records).
-If you are filing a Motion for Referral to the General Magistrate, make 1 extra copy of that and 1 extra copy of the Motion you are filing.
+After you have completed the forms and have signed and notarized them, make 2 complete copies of everything you have completed (one copy is for your records and one copy is for the other party).
 If your case involves the Department of Revenue, Office of Child Support Enforcement, make 1 extra set of copies - for the Office of Child Support Enforcement.
 Copies can be obtained for a fee in the Court Business Center, on the 6th floor of the George Edgecomb Courthouse.